PetyoPlPetrov/Javascript-way/Transducers.md

 ### Table of Contents
 1. It all started with a for-loop ...
-2. Lets we go slightly more fp!
+2. Lets go slightly more fp!
 3. What about time complexity?!
 4. What about pipelines vs for loop performance
 5. Lazy evaluation in javascript...help me ramda!